How to Disassemble or Break Down a Large Projection TV

 Leaving this goliath TV on the curb is just an eyesore.
 With HDTVs relatively cheap, why would anyone want an old projection TV that does not work correctly?

 Goodbye, Big Screen Projection TV.
 You served a purpose well but newer technology has taken over.
 I mean some new TVs do not even carry the old RCA component or S-Video connectors anymore.
+HDMI connectors have taken over.
 Makes me wonder what the next ten years will bring with regards to television tech.